As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Thirteen Chefs’ mineral oil (Amazon link) is another excellent mineral oil you can occasionally use to polish your rocks.
 It has plenty of other uses that you will find helpful in your kitchen so that you can swap between its usage.

 This mineral oil is also gentle on the skin.
 Let the rocks absorb the oil.
-You can use a cotton swab to gently apply the oil on your tumbled rocks and use it in combination with regular mineral oil after polishing.
+You can use a cotton swab to gently apply the oil on your tumbled rocks and regular mineral oil after polishing.

-Remember that your specimens will be more prone to dust accumulation while applying oil.
+Remember that applying oil will make your specimens more prone to dust accumulation.
 Store them away from air and humidity once you use the oil.
 Keep a cloth handy because it’s easy to overdo it, and too much oil can be bad.

 TIP: Rock tumblers require maintenance; you must oil them regularly to keep them running smoothly.
 Find out the complete guide about oiling rock tumblers in the article below: